escorcia21/portfolio/content/posts/grafana-prometheus-docker-monitoring.en.md

 ## Service 5: Rails App

 Now that our database is up, let’s bring in the **application layer** — a simple **Rails “To-Do” app** that connects to MySQL.
-Later, we’ll monitor it through Prometheus and Grafana.

 ---

 ### Cloning the App

-Clone the repository that contains the Rails Todo app:
+Clone the repository that contains the Rails ToDo app:

 ```bash
 git clone https://github.com/escorcia21/todo_app.git